 There are a number of assessment tools on the market that can provide important information, such as the Hartman Value Profile or Predictive Index.
 These tools help managers and team members understand how they approach work and decision-making—and thus, what job responsibilities best fit their styles and strengths.

 The Importance of Decisive Action and Follow Through

-However a manager approaches this determination, if the s/he decides an individual does not have the ability to negotiate the change in responsibilities, then it’s important to work closely with HR to find the right place within the organization or the right out-placement.
+However, a manager approaches this determination, if the s/he decides an individual does not have the ability to negotiate the change in responsibilities, then it’s important to work closely with HR to find the right place within the organization or the right out-placement.
 No one benefits when someone is not productive—the team member feels like a failure and the organization is not meeting its objectives.

-If the manger decides the team member has the capacity to make the jump, s/he must be crystal clear about expectations and committed to intensive training, oversight, and regular follow up to create a cadence of accountability regarding both outcomes and activities.
+If the manger decides the team member has the capacity to make the jump, s/he must be crystal clear about expectations and committed to intensive training, oversight, and regular follow-up to create a cadence of accountability regarding both outcomes and activities.

-I recommend creating a work plan that articulates and tracks the following elements: top three must-achieve goals, success metrics that indicate achievement of the goals, and a set of activities that are highly predictable of success.
+I recommend creating a work plan that articulates and tracks the following elements: top three must-achieve goals, success metrics that indicate achievement of the goals, and a set of activities that are highly predictive of success.
 In order to create a cadence of accountability, managers should meet weekly with team members to discuss each one’s track record for the week: what did the team member promise to do, what was done, what was the success, and what key activities will s/he do over the next week.
 (This strategy is based upon research conducted by Chris McChesney and Sean Covey and published in their book The 4 Disciplines of Execution.)

 Locking In New Learning